techcentaur/Flocking-Simulation/README.md

 Found a bug or have a suggestion?
 Feel free to create an issue or make a pull request!

 ## Know the Developer
-- Ask him out for a cup of coffee (preferably female gender), find the blog [here](https://techcentaur.github.io/space/).
+- Ask him out for a cup of coffee (preferably female gender), find his blog [here](https://techcentaur.github.io/space/).